peterstace/date/README.md

 # Date

-Provides a data type that represents a date.
+Provides a data type `date.Date` that represents a date.

-Dates are lightweight to pass around, since they are represented using a single integer (the number of days since the 1st of Jan, 1970).
+Under the hood, a `date.Date` is an integer type that represents the number of days since the epoch date 1st Jan 1970.

-Date related functions in the `time` package are leveraged for most of the functionality.
+This means that `date.Date`s are easy to understand and cheap to pass around.

+`date.Date` leverages much of its functionality from the `time` package.

+## Examples

+TODO